 The text continues with Elizabeth saying to Mary, “Blessed are you among women, and blessed is the fruit of your womb!
 43 And why is this granted to me that the mother of my Lord should come to me?
 44 For behold, when the sound of your greeting came to my ears, the baby in my womb leaped for joy.
 45 And blessed is she who believed that there would be a fulfillment of what was spoken to her from the Lord.”

 What exactly happened?
 Dr. John MacArthur comments that, “The Holy Spirit undoubtedly guided Elizabeth’s remarkable expression of praise.
 This expression is not in praise of Mary, but in praise of the child whom she bore.
 It was a profound expression of Elizabeth’s confidence that Mary’s child would be the long-hoped-for Messiah—the one whom even David called “Lord” (cf. 20:44).
 Elizabeth’s grasp of the situation was extraordinary, considering the aura of mystery that overshadowed all these events (cf. 2:19).
 She greeted Mary not with skepticism but with joy.
 She understood the response of the child in her own womb.
 And she seemed to comprehend the immense importance of the child whom Mary was carrying.
 All of this must be attributed to the illuminating work of the Spirit (1:41).”

 Has the Lord ever given you an insight into a situation which you did not previously possess?
 Upon receiving such insight and wisdom, did you praise Him for it?
 Elizabeth did.
 And as we shall soon see, so did Mary.
 Take some time to do so today.

-May God’s truth and grace reside here.
+May the Lord’s truth and grace be found here.